-The Eight restaurant is Spier Wine Farm’s flagship lunch spot and offers guest dishes that comprise of nutritious, fresh, and flavourful ingredients.
+The Farm Café is Spier’s flagship lunch spot and offers guest dishes that comprise of nutritious, fresh, and flavourful ingredients.
 It is known to have one of the most authentic farm-to-table dining experiences in South Africa.
 All ingredients used in the kitchen are sourced directly from the farm itself.
 The beef comes from cows that roam around on the farm, and the eggs come from ethically raised chickens, with all products having no GMOs and chemicals.
-With the use of these spectacular ingredients, Eight restaurant creates dishes that are mind-blowingly delicious.
+With the use of these spectacular ingredients, Farm Café creates dishes that are mind-blowingly delicious.

 We’re just scratching the surface on the farm-to-table restaurants that are available in Cape Town.
 With the thriving farm-to-table scene, there are plenty of other farm-to-table restaurants that you can feast at and enjoy healthful and nourishing food made with ethically-sourced produce and ingredients.